elastic/apm/specs/agents/tracing-spans-destination.md

 **Deprecated**

-These fields are deprecated removed from the Elasticsearch documents.
+These fields are deprecated and removed from Elasticsearch documents.

 However, we can't just remove them from the intake payloads as they're a required field in the intake API.